minttoothpick/jeremyrobertjones.com/src/blog/proportional-equal-height-image-row-css-11ty-nunjucks.md

 ---
-title: "Creating proportional, equal-height image rows with CSS, 11ty, and Nunjucks"
+title: 'Creating proportional, equal-height image rows with CSS, 11ty, and Nunjucks'
-date: "2025-06-15"
+date: '2025-06-15'
 featureImage:
-  url: "/images/row-of-picture-frames.svg"
+  url: '/images/row-of-picture-frames.svg'
-  alt: "Three picture frames in a row"
+  alt: 'Three picture frames in a row'
-tags: ["technical"]
+tags: ['technical']
-subTags: ["CSS", "11ty", "Tutorial"]
+subTags: ['CSS', '11ty', 'Tutorial']
-blurb: "How I built an aspect-ratio-respecting image row component and Nunjucks shortcode."
+summary: 'How I built an aspect-ratio-respecting image row component and Nunjucks shortcode.'
 lede: "Equal-height image layouts seem simple until you try to build one that's truly responsive.
 This tutorial walks through my solution using flexbox aspect ratios, the Eleventy Image plugin, and a Nunjucks shortcode."
 ---